MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 ms.localizationpriority: medium
 ---

-# Configuring power management
+# Configuring NetAdapterCx power management

-This topic describes how to configure power management capabilities in a NetAdapterCx client driver.

-Any NetAdapterCx client driver is also a WDF driver, so much of its power management implementation is the same as any other WDF driver.
-However, there are some additional networking specific power configurations that your driver needs to support.
+All NetAdapterCx client drivers are Kernal-Mode Driver Framework (KMDF) Windows Driver Framework (WDF) drivers with power management functionality similar all WDF drivers.
+NetAdapterCx drivers require additional networking-specific power configurations as detailed in this article.

 A typical networking device supports 3 common power management features:

-1. The networking device can enter a lower-power (Dx) state when instructed by the OS.
+- The networking device can enter a lower-power (Dx) state when instructed by the OS.

-    * The client driver registers optional WDF event callbacks to receive notification of power transitions, as described in [Supporting PnP and Power Management in Function Drivers](../wdf/supporting-pnp-and-power-management-in-function-drivers.md).
+  - The client driver registers optional WDF event callbacks to receive notification of power transitions, as described in [Supporting PnP and Power Management in Function Drivers](../wdf/supporting-pnp-and-power-management-in-function-drivers.md).

-    * If the network device can enter its Dx state while the system remains in its working (S0) state, then the client driver should support idle power-down.
+    - If the network device can enter its Dx state while the system remains in its working (S0) state then the client driver should support idle power-down.
 See [Supporting Idle Power-Down](../wdf/supporting-idle-power-down.md).

-2. When the networking device is in the Dx state, it can trigger a wake-up signal if a pre-configured wake condition has occurred.
+- When the networking device is in the Dx state, it can trigger a wake-up signal if a pre-configured wake condition has occurred.

-    * For details on how a WDF device can wake the system from a system-wide low-power state, see [Supporting System Wake-Up](../wdf/supporting-system-wake-up.md).
+  - For details on how a WDF device can wake the system from a system-wide low-power state see [Supporting System Wake-Up](../wdf/supporting-system-wake-up.md).

-    * NetAdapterCx provides APIs for the client driver to declare which network events its hardware has wake support for.
+  - NetAdapterCx provides APIs for the client driver to declare which network events its hardware has wake support for.
 See the [Setting power capabilities of the network adapter](#setting-power-capabilities-of-the-network-adapter) section below.

-3. When the networking device is in the Dx state, it can still respond to some commonly used network requests to maintain the host system's presence on the network, without waking up the host system.
+- When the networking device is in the Dx state it can still respond to some commonly used network requests to maintain the host system's presence on the network without waking up the host system.
 See the [Setting power capabilities of the network adapter](#setting-power-capabilities-of-the-network-adapter) section below.

 ## Setting power capabilities of the network adapter

-After configuring the standard WDF power management functionality, the next step is to set the power capabilities of the network adapter.
-Power capabilities are divided into two categories: low power protocol offload capabilities and wake-up capabilities.
+After configuring WDF power management functionality, the next step is to set the power capabilities of the network adapter.
+Power capabilities are divided into two categories: [Low power protocol offload capabilities](#low-power-protocol-offload-capabilities) and [Wake up capabilities](#wake-up-capabilites).

 ### Low power protocol offload capabilities